AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

   For more information, see [Customer Journey Analytics data views](/help/getting-started/aa-vs-cja/vrs-dataview-sandbox-adc.md#customer-journey-analytics-data-views)

+* Transformation apply to historical and new data

+  Data View manipulation can be applied to both historical and new data in a non-destructive manner.
+For more information, see [Data Views](/help/getting-started/aa-vs-cja/vrs-dataview-sandbox-adc.md).

 * Derived fields

   Derived fields allow for report-time transformations to your data.
 Data can be combined, corrected, or created on the fly and applies retroactively to all reporting.

-* Transformation apply to historical and new data

-  Data View manipulation can be applied to both historical and new data in a non-destructive manner.
-For more information, see [Data Views](/help/getting-started/aa-vs-cja/vrs-dataview-sandbox-adc.md).

-* Combining Connections (report suites in Adobe Analytics)
+* Combine Connections (report suites in Adobe Analytics)

   You can combine data from multiple Connections (report suites in Adobe Analytics) as if they were a single Connection.